Time-multiplexed layer reuse for physical neural networks: Discussion

-In addition, it is worth noting that in the research field of machine learning, the related idea of weight sharing or weight tying has been explored in various fields and is commonly used in architectures like the Transformer \cite{Transformer}.
-Our results confirm and extend the knowledge of digital neural networks with weight-sharing, and ReLaX-Net reconsiders these principles with a view to the physical domain, offering a way to relax physical constraints to achieve practical physical computing systems.
+Furthermore, the related ideas of weight sharing and weight tying have been widely explored in machine learning and are commonly used in architectures such as the Transformer~\cite{Transformer}.
+Our results confirm and extend insights from digital neural networks with weight sharing, while reconsidering these principles from the perspective of physical implementation.
+In this way, TIDAL-Net offers a route to relaxing physical constraints in PNNs and to developing more practical physical computing systems.

 Our particular choice of time-multiplexing --- periodic switching of entire layers --- is only the most basic among a potentially much larger class of partially time-multiplexed physical neural networks.
-By explicitly separating the time scales of learning — associated with trainable parameters and weight updates etc. — from those of inference (forward passes, input, output), ReLaX-Net establishes a practical framework for resource-efficient physical computing.
+By explicitly separating the timescales of learning — associated with trainable parameters and weight updates etc. — from those of inference (forward passes, input, output), TIDAL-Net establishes a practical framework for resource-efficient physical computing.
 Digital computers are, after all, implementing both the forward pass as well as the storing of weights and parameters using the same hardware.
 And as discussed before, we should regard them as highly time-multiplexed computers --- in principle, a single processor can calculate the entire forward path sequentially while loading and unloading memory.
-Different from them, ReLaX-Net clearly separates the hardware needs of these two time-scales --- learning and inference --- from a PNN-centric perspective, while also preserving some of the advantages of efficient hardware re-use.
-Future works should address how PNNs can systematically find the optimal switching patterns given their particular hardware needs and timescales.
+In contrast, TIDAL-Net clearly separates the hardware needs of these two timescales --- learning and inference --- from a PNN-centric perspective, while also preserving some of the advantages of efficient hardware re-use.
+Future work should address how PNNs can systematically find the optimal switching patterns given their particular hardware needs and timescales.
+In Supplemental Information Section S1, we discuss other switching strategies on TIDAL-Net, and show how non-periodic switching can further improve the performance, albeit only slightly.

+We also discuss the feasibility of TIDAL-Net using MZI-based networks as a representative example.
+Based on this analysis, we identified the device-level conditions required for the switching components to provide a timing advantage.
+Other physical platforms are discussed in Supplemental Information Section S10.
+In addition, the effect of the proposed switching strategy on parameter scaling is discussed in Supplemental Information Section S9.